bcrigler/CSS3-Accordions-For-Wordpress/readme.txt

 This is a basic demo.
 Other features can be added such as the Widget ability, styling options, categories, and the ability to have multiple accordions via a shortcode id #.

 More features will be coming soon!

+This Plugin is based on the accordion tutorial by Mary Lou.
+Source: http://tympanus.net/codrops/2012/02/21/accordion-with-css3/